nttbdrk25/NetTOP/README.md

 **Related citations:**

-If you use any materials, please cite the following relevant works.
+If you use any materials, please cite the following relevant work(s).

 ```
 @article{NetTOPNguyen24,